FESTIVAL GUESTS

 As the co-founder of the nation's first Krump troupe, Bzerk Squad, and the creator of Gutta Zone Fest (Canada's largest Krump festival), he has dedicated his career to promoting and preserving the culture.
 Currently serving as President of the Montreal Krump Alliance, his influence is recognized with major accolades, including the prestigious Victor Martyn Lynch Staunton Award (2017) and "Discovery of the Year" from the Prix de la danse de Montréal (2020).
 7Starr brings a powerful blend of community focus and artistic excellence to every floor he touches.

-7Starr will lead the Krump Workshop and judge the High School Hip Hop Battle.
+7Starr led the Krump Workshop and judged the High School Hip Hop Battle in 2025.

 dj rita Spirit